AdrianNadeau/gratitudetoday/README.md

 Once the application is up and running, you can access it in your web browser at `http://localhost:3000`.
 Here are some basic usage instructions:

-1. **Create an Entry**: Click on the "Add Entry" button and write down what you are grateful for.
+1. **Create an Entry**: Click the "Add Gratitude Post" button and type what you are grateful for.
 2. **Set Reminders**: Go to settings to set daily reminders for your gratitude practice.
-3. **View Calendar**: Check the calendar view to see all your past entries.
+3. **View Progress**: Accumulate points for registering and posting.
+Bronze, Silver, and Gold levels can trade in points for merchandise.

 ## Contributing